gluchy1/joboffer-scraping-tool/README.md

 # Job Offer Scraping tool

+### Note:
+To modify the code in order to make it use a different URL (not tried yet), please modify the `driver.get("your url")` parameter.
+I suggest pasting the URL with already chosen requirements, such as Job Title, Localisation etc.

 ## Written in Python 3.10 using Selenium, Pandas and Spacy

 This code is designed to scrape job offers from the website [pracuj.pl](https://www.pracuj.pl/) related to Python programming in Warsaw.
 It utilizes the Selenium WebDriver along with the Chrome browser to navigate the website and extract job details.
 Here's an overview of the code: